 Britannia Coin Designs

-Jump to a specific year by clicking one of the links below:
+Jump to a specific year below:

 The Queen’s Portrait:

 There have been five portraits of the Queen used on British coins since Queen Elizabeth II's coronation.
 The Young and Jubilee heads can be seen top left and top centre in the above image.